MixinNetwork/developers.mixin.one/developers-docs/docs/api/safe-apis.md

 ## Snapshot

-The new version of the API provides a relatively compatible snapshots API for ease of use, which is similar to the old version of the API, and can only get the transaction list of a single user, including all the transfers in and out of this user.
+The new version of the API provides a relatively compatible snapshots API for ease of use, which is similar to the old version of the API.

 If the authentication information of the request for this API is a robot, you can add the app parameter to return the snapshots of all sub-users created by this robot.